sagiegurari/cargo-make/docs/_includes/content.md

 ```
 * [New environment variable](#usage-env-global) **`CARGO_MAKE_PROFILE`** which holds the profile name and can be used by conditions, scripts and commands.

-It is possible to activate multiple profiles simultaneously using **additional_profiles**, but these have limited support.
+It is possible to activate multiple profiles simultaneously using **additional_profiles**, but these have limited support.<br>
+The default profile (if not provided via command line) is `"development"`.<br>
+However, this can be overridden by setting the `CARGO_MAKE_DEFAULT_PROFILE` environment variable.

 ```toml
 [config]